lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 This query joins the ``MPCORB`` table with the ``DiaSource`` table in order to retrive the number of detections: the count of the number of ``DiaSource`` table rows for a given solar system object, each of which has a unique ``ssObjectId``.
-This query also applies a constraint that the semimajor axis be between 30 and 100 AU, and a constraint on the ``ssObjectId`` to return a random subset (similar to Step 1.2).
+This query also constrains the semimajor axis to between 30 and 100 AU, and constrains the ``ssObjectId`` to return a random subset (similar to Step 1.2).

 .. code-block:: SQL